spacewalkman/epik-gateway-binlog-replayer/README.md

 ```

 ## How to verify data in Nebula Graph.
+You could use nebula-console to verify that binlog have been successfully replayed to nebula graph, note we use "书籍" as a starting vertex, use whatever vertex value you like.
 ```sql
 GO 1 STEPS FROM hash("书籍") OVER predicate BIDIRECT YIELD predicate.domain_predicate;
 GET SUBGRAPH 1 STEPS FROM hash("书籍") OUT predicate;
 ```